 - Magic mushrooms (peyote, mescaline)

-Note that selling or transporting small or large quantities of schedule III, schedule IV, and schedule V drugs is prosecuted under NRS 453.321.
+Therefore, selling or transporting any quantity of Schedule III, IV, or V drugs is prosecuted under NRS 453.321.
 Legally, it is not considered trafficking.

 The punishment for violating NRS 453.3385 depends on the amount of drugs in the case.3

-Meanwhile, the penalties for trafficking marijuana under NRS 453.339 are slightly less severe.
+Finally, the penalties for trafficking marijuana under NRS 453.339 are less severe.
 (Note that the marijuana weight does not include dirt, seeds, or stalks.)4

 Marijuana Amount | Trafficking sentence in Nevada |